SEEKCommons/seekcommons-org-website/fellowship-faq.md

 **I am very interested in applying for the fellowship, but I lack specific technical knowledge to develop parts of my project.
 Can I still apply for the fellowship?**

 Yes, in the first several months of the fellowship the cohort will participate in workshops about data management, open scientific computing, and Wikidata for research, among other topics.
 These workshops are designed to provide primers for topics, methodologies, and tools you might use in your fellowship project.

-**As a practitioner, I collect environmental data or use environmental research outputs, but I don’t have formal training in scientific research, data science, or with peer-reviewed publishing.
-Will I receive training in them?**

-If you are a practitioner, you do not need to have experience in scientific research.
-Fellows will be encouraged to consider venues other than peer-reviewed publishing to disseminate their work (see: [fellowship description](fellowship-application.html) for more information).
-If you are interested in learning more about research methods, our team and network members will offer several workshops that will be tailored for SEEKCommons Fellows.
-The fellowship program was designed to help you advance your project with the help of a network for scholars and practitioners in Open Science, STS, and Socio-environmental research.

 ## During the Fellowship